Websoft9Archive/ansible-template/docs/stack-components.md

 You can control(open or shut down) ports by **[Security Group Setting](https://support.websoft9.com/docs/faq/zh/tech-instance.html)** of your Cloud Server whether the port can be accessed from Internet.

-You can run the cmd `netstat -tunlp` to list all used ports, and we list the following most useful ports for you:
+You can run the cmd `netstat -tunlp` to list all used ports, and we list the following most useful ports:

 | Name | Number | Use |  Necessity |
 | --- | --- | --- | --- |